 - Notre Dame Fighting Irish

 - Indiana Hoosiers

 - Purdue Fort Wayne Mastodons

 What kind of bets are available?

-Bettors are spoilt for choice over what to bet on as in addition to the standard offerings, such as moneylines and spreads, you will find a whole host of team and player props.
+Bettors are spoilt for choice over what to bet on in addition to the standard offerings.
+You can place different wager types such as Moneylines and spreads, you will find a whole host of team and player props.

-Here’s just a small sample what to expect:
+Here’s just a small sample of what to expect: